RezaEyvazpour/RezaEyvazpour.github.io/_pages/about.md

 I am a third year Master’s student in Department of Electrical and computer engineering at Tabriz University.
-I have been working as a Master student at Digital Systems Laboratory under supervision of DR. Ghader Karimian Khosroshahi since November 2017.
+I have been working as a Master student at Digital Systems Laboratory under supervision of Dr. Ghader Karimian Khosroshahi since November 2017.
 I devote most of my time to the Hardware Implementation of Camera Pose Estimation(Visual Odometry) algorithm.

 I received my Bachelor’s in Electronic Engineering from University of Bonab, Bonab, IRAN, where I worked under guidance of Dr. Fariborz Rahimi on studying techniques to assessment of spasticity.
 I worked also as a Teacher Assistant.